 I launched my first website on Monday 4th September 2017 and Ryan started the new term in school on Tuesday 5th.
 My plan was to drop him at school, drive on to the local library and work there while Ryan was in school.
 This worked for the first four days of the school term until Monday 11th September 2017 when Ryan relapsed, his cancer had returned and our world fell apart again.

 I used my new venture as an escape from the relentless hospital appointments and was able to have my laptop with me on the ward as Ryan began his new treatment regime.
 I have been able to adapt my routine as we have settled into Ryan’s new schedule of appointments and treatment.
-Friday's are hospital day so I don’t tend to work on then, but I work on a Saturday so it all evens out to a relatively standard working week.
+Thursday's are hospital day so I don’t tend to work on them, but I work on a Saturday so it all evens out to a relatively standard working week.
 I love that I can work when it suits me and being mobile I can work anywhere.
 Even without WIFI I can be typing blog posts in word, work on photography or take my crochet where ever we happen to be.

 When I first started blogging I was pushing to publish a new blog post every week and promote, promote, promote.
 This soon became a chore and difficult to maintain while caring for Ryan and his new treatment schedule so I decided to only publish monthly and guess what.
 My blog survived.
 I felt better, and my posts were not rushed or forced meaning they were and are much better quality too.